 Lateral Epicondylitis, or tennis elbow as it is more commonly known, was first described as a disease affecting tennis players, mainly those hitting repetitive backhands, by Morris in 1882.

-Histologically there is a distinct lack of inflammatory cells;?instead the muscle tissue and tendon are invaded with immature fibroblasts.?
-A lesser-known fact is the poor vascularity and vulnerable arterial supply in the area, which along with altered autonomic control of vasconstrictor and vasodilator affect the over all vascularity in the region.
+Histologically there is a distinct lack of inflammatory cells; instead, the muscle tissue and tendon are invaded with immature fibroblasts.?
+A lesser-known fact is poor vascularity and vulnerable arterial supply in the area, which along with altered autonomic control of vasconstrictor and vasodilator affect the overall vascularity in the region.

 The mechanical forces at play in the region, both eccentric and concentric forces, lead to microscopic tears in the common extensor tendon.?
 Coupled with compensatory mechanics due to altered shoulder and wrist mechanics and the poor healing response in the tendon lead to risk factors for developing and maintaining tennis elbow pathology.

 Tennis elbow (Lateral Epicondylitis) often presents with pain, which may or not have some localised swelling over the region.?
 The pain may be localised or radiate down into the forearm, with symptoms such as reduced grip strength or pain when performing gripping and twisting movements.?
 Full range of flexion and resisted movements which use the extensor muscle group often result in pain.

 There is a special classification system used to help identify the level of pain experienced by the patient and the phase this occurs in.?
 The classification devised by Nirschl and Ashman can be found below